 There is no simple and straightforward answer to this as everyone’s living situation and budget is different.
 However, besides purchasing new toilet accessories, keep in mind that you’ll have to fork out various labour work such as plumbing, tiling, and installations.
-Generally, a smaller and simpler en suite bathroom can cost up to $3000 while a larger and more luxurious one can go up to $10,000.
+Generally, the average cost of installing a bathroom in the UK (including the price of all products) is around £10,000.
+However, a simpler en suite bathroom may cost significantly less, whilst a larger, more luxurious one could cost a fair bit more.

 Potentially increases the value of your home